JoeyStanley/real/_posts/2018-10-15-jealousy-list-2.md

     By default, tables in R are nothing more than text.
 In this post, Laura Ellis demonstrates the `formattable` package in R and shows how you can make things look a *lot* prettier.
 You can add colors, alignment, font, and all sorts of other stuff.

 So that's my jealousy list for now.
 Image recognition, research, topic modeling, animations, and tables.
-I'm glad other peopole put so much interesting stuff online.
+I'm glad other people put so much interesting stuff online.